Set up connection to database

 Note

-We’ve made smaller versions of the baby and nyt tables so it’s easier to see what happens when we join tables together.
-The relations are called baby_small and nyt_small.
+As in Chapter 6, we’ve made smaller versions of the baby and nyt tables so that it’s easier to see what happens when we join tables together.
+The relations are called baby_small and nyt_small:

 query = '''